-At Holy Family, the majority of students study Spanish in Year 7, and more able pupils will also take up French in Year 8.
+At Holy Family, the students study French and Spanish in Year 7 and Year 8.
 The study of a foreign language helps students to improve and understand their own language as they learn how the grammar of the new language works.
 Through their language learning, students develop an appreciation for the cultures and opinions of the people around them, as well as acquiring analytical and communicative skills which will enable them to flourish in our global society.
 Former pupils at Holy Family have gone on to pursue careers in International Law, journalism, teaching and the diplomatic service.
 Both Languages are offered at GCSE and A-Level.
 The MFL department consists of five highly experienced teachers.

 Key Stage 4

 At Key Stage 4, pupils can either decide to continue with both French and Spanish or continue with the study of just one language.
 They have 5 lessons per fortnight and build on the vocabulary and grammar of the previous Key Stage.
 Homework is still set after every lesson and may include a piece of extended writing, an exam style question or a listening or reading task from Kerboodle, the online learning platform that the department subscribes to.
 In Year 9, students sit a past paper in Listening and Reading every half term, and in Years 10 and 11, students are assessed in Listening, Reading and Writing approximately every half term.
 In keeping with the high expectations of the department, the majority of students are entered for the higher tier exams at GCSE.